SEND Information Report

 At Robinsfield we have a 3 tiered approach to supporting a child’s learning.

-The current interventions provided at Robinsfield include ELS (Early Literacy Support), 15 Minutes A Day, 5 Minutes A Day, Reciprocal Reading, Talking Tables, Box Clever, 1:1 Reading Support, 1:1 Writing Support, Daily Phonics Support, Daily Literacy Support, Writing Extension Groups, Thinking Group, Problem Solving Groups, Gaps in Mathematical Understanding, Catch Up Maths, 1:1 Basic Skills, PMP (Perceptual Motor Programme), Individual OT programmes, Speech and Language Groups and Individual Programmes, SEAL (Social & Emotional Aspects of Learning) Groups and Mentor Support.
+The current interventions provided at Robinsfield include ELS (Early Literacy Support), 15 Minutes A Day, 5 Minutes A Day, Reciprocal Reading, Talking Tables, Box Clever, 1:1 Reading Support, 1:1 Writing Support, Daily Phonics Support, Daily Literacy Support, Writing Extension Groups, Thinking Group, Problem Solving Groups, Gaps in Mathematical Understanding, Catch Up Maths, 1:1 Basic Skills, PMP (Perceptual Motor Programme), Individual OT programmes, Speech and Language Groups and Individual Programmes and SEAL (Social & Emotional Aspects of Learning) Groups.

 • The class teacher and other staff working with your child ensure that your child receives appropriate teaching and support in order to reach these goals.
 The learning strategies and progress will be reviewed termly.